rkoeninger/ShenScript/docs/interop.rst

    Checks arguments are numbers and then applies the JavaScript :code:`%` operator.

-   :param number X:
+   :param number X: A Shen number.
-   :param number Y:
+   :param number Y: A Shen number.
    :returns:        A Shen number.

 .. function:: js.** : number --> number --> number

    Checks arguments are numbers and then applies the JavaScript :code:`**` operator.

-   :param number X:
+   :param number X: A Shen number.
-   :param number Y:
+   :param number Y: A Shen number.
    :returns:        A Shen number.

 .. function:: js.bitwise.not : number --> number

    Checks argument is a number and then applies the JavaScript :code:`~` operator.

-   :param number X:
+   :param number X: A Shen number.
    :returns:        A Shen number.

 .. function:: js.bitwise.and : number --> number --> number

    Checks arguments are numbers and then applies the JavaScript :code:`&` operator.

-   :param number X:
+   :param number X: A Shen number.
-   :param number Y:
+   :param number Y: A Shen number.
    :returns:        A Shen number.

 .. function:: js.bitwise.or : number --> number --> number

    Checks arguments are numbers and then applies the JavaScript :code:`|` operator.

-   :param number X:
+   :param number X: A Shen number.
-   :param number Y:
+   :param number Y: A Shen number.
    :returns:        A Shen number.

 .. function:: js.bitwise.xor : number --> number --> number

    Checks arguments are numbers and then applies the JavaScript :code:`^` operator.

-   :param number X:
+   :param number X: A Shen number.
-   :param number Y:
+   :param number Y: A Shen number.
    :returns:        A Shen number.

 .. function:: js.bitwise.left-shift : number --> number --> number

    Checks arguments are numbers and then applies the JavaScript :code:`<<` operator.

-   :param number X:
+   :param number X: Value to shift.
-   :param number Y:
+   :param number Y: Amount to shift by.
    :returns:        A Shen number.

 .. function:: js.bitwise.right-shift : number --> number --> number

    Checks arguments are numbers and then applies the JavaScript :code:`>>` operator.

-   :param number X:
+   :param number X: Value to shift.
-   :param number Y:
+   :param number Y: Amount to shift by.
    :returns:        A Shen number.

 .. function:: js.bitwise.right-shift-unsigned : number --> number --> number

    Checks arguments are numbers and then applies the JavaScript :code:`>>>` operator.

-   :param number X:
+   :param number X: Value to shift.
-   :param number Y:
+   :param number Y: Amount to shift by.
    :returns:        A Shen number.

 Object Construction, Member Access
 ----------------------------------